 The doctor/nurse will explain why a blood sample is appropriate, but whether you have one is your choice.
 You don't have to give a reason if you say 'no'.
 Tattoos and piercings are not the same as having a blood test.

-I've had a bath or a shower.

-I've ruined the forensic

-evidence and the police won't

-be able to investigate what's

-happened to me.
+evidence and the police won't be able to investigate what's happened to me.